Truman-Xu/chemutils/README.md

 # chemutils
-Utility function and scripts for chem routines
+Utility function and scripts for chem routines using rdkit.
+Curretnly implemented fragmentations and functionalizations of small molecules.